Demystifying Obstructive Sleep Apnea (OSA)

 Positive Airway Pressure (PAP) Therapy

 If diagnosed, the most common and effective treatment is Positive Airway Pressure (PAP) therapy.
 These devices deliver pressurized air through a hose and mask to keep the upper airway open during sleep.
+Success with PAP therapy requires good compliance, regularly cleaning the equipment and working with their clinician to resolve issues.
+Following all these steps optimizes the chances of successful treatment.
+Some types of these devices include:

 • APAP (Auto-Adjusting PAP): These machines automatically adjust air pressure based on your breathing patterns and snoring throughout the night.